-Based on our Lynch Family’s pre-COVID-19 scouting trips to Switzerland and Japan, I was amazed at the striking similarities between these two fastidiously clean, high quality cultures!
-While planning a client’s extended family 2021 “around the world” trip, featuring both countries, we have noted a few of the many commonalities in our lighthearted celebration of these two wonderful lands.
-Enjoy!
+Based on our recent September 2023 Lynch family’s return scouting trip to Switzerland and Japan, we were amazed at the striking similarities between these two fastidiously clean, high-quality cultures!
+While planning a client’s “around the world” trip for late summer 2024 featuring both countries, we have noted a few of the many commonalities in our lighthearted celebration of these two countries, including the Japanese concept of Kodawari and the Swiss’ dedication to craftsmanship.

 Passionate Cultural Focus with Cleanliness and Personal Hygiene